heuralux/.github/profile/README.md

 ## Open-source tools

-We develop privacy-conscious open-source tools; both for the utility they provide and to keep exploring the art of the possible.
-These are early and still evolving, so treat them as works in progress rather than finished products.
+Our open-source tools are privacy-conscious; except when using frontier LLMs, data is generally saved and processed on your local device and new cloud surfaces are minimized.
+These are early and still evolving, so view them as works in progress rather than finished products.

 <div align="center">